Crocoblock/jetformbuilder/readme.txt

 Yes.
 It's a push-a-button easy to import/export and duplicate your forms using the default WordPress features.

 == Changelog ==

+**2.0.3**
+ - FIX: Recalculate fields before submit
+ - FIX: An instant redirect on submit type reload
+ - FIX: Add a placeholder to the Redirect to Page action for static page
+ - Tweak: add filter `jet-form-builder/preset-sanitize`.
+Return a boolean value, checking if the preset is available.
+ - Tweak: add filter `jet-form-builder/table-engine`.
+Return string value with name of database engine.
+Ex.: MyISAM
+ - Minor fixes & improvements for admin pages.

 **2.0.2**
  - FIX: Redirect to Page action with URL args